DrBenjamin/ourdata/README.md

 - 'kirche' Church exits in Germany from 2017 to 2020
 - 'koelsch' Colgone brewed beer (Koelsch) consumption from 2017 to 2020

-Notes that some (most) of these data sets were not published by the author of this pacakge.
-The original authors and the respective licences can be found in the desription of each data set.
+Notes that some of these data sets were not published by the author of this pacakge.
+The original authors can be found in the desription of each data set.

 Functions:
 - 'combine(x, y, ...)'
 Combines two data sets using id and foreign key matching.
 - 'ourdata()' Prints out a welcome message.
 - 'plotter(...)'
 Plotts the data in different plotts.
-- 'tminer(x, target_lang) A Simple text miner.
 - 'transformer(x, ...)'
 Transforms char type values in numeric values.
 - 'translate(x, target_lang)' Translates text to target language with deepl api.